 Relaxation of Muscles Surrounding the Spine

-Trigger point therapy is a type of massage that targets specific pain points on your body that are related to your condition.
+Trigger point massage targets specific pain points on your body that are related to your condition.
 These points are knotted areas in your muscles that cause referred pain when pressed upon.
-With trigger point therapy, you will experience immediate relief when these knots are released as blood flow is increased in these areas as well as a decrease in muscular tension overall.
+With trigger point massage, you will experience immediate relief when these knots are released as blood flow is increased in these areas as well as a decrease in muscular tension overall.

 Reduced Stress Levels

-For those suffering from lumbar facet joint arthrosis, massage therapy may offer some relief from chronic pain and stiffness associated with this condition.
+For those suffering from lumbar facet joint arthrosis, massage may offer some relief from chronic pain and stiffness associated with this condition.
 Massage helps to relax muscle tension around the spine while stimulating circulation; it also reduces stress levels which can worsen symptoms associated with this disorder.
-Our team of experts would be happy to answer any questions you may have so that you can make an informed decision about your care plan moving forward.
+Our team of registered massage therapists would be happy to answer any questions you may have so that you can make an informed decision about your care plan moving forward.